-The philosophy of the Wilmington College MBA program is so closely aligned with its instructional format that scheduling becomes an important part of the curriculum.
+The philosophy of the Wilmington College MBA program is closely aligned with its instructional format.
 The program is organized through a series of coordinated seven-week modules and is scheduled to accommodate the needs of people who maintain full-time employment while pursuing the degree.
 The program design permits students to complete the requirements for the MBA at their own pace.
 Classes at the Graduate Center are scheduled on weeknights and Saturdays.
 Classes at Georgetown and Dover are scheduled on weeknights.

-Students who need the prerequisite undergraduate background in business may enroll in specially designed courses or appropriate undergraduate courses which carry no credit toward the MBA degree.
+Students who need the prerequisite undergraduate background in business may enroll in specially designed courses or appropriate undergraduate courses that carry no credit toward the MBA degree.
 With the approval of their advisor, students may have a prerequisite course waived through prior related course work or by registering for and successfully passing a challenge by examination.